Illustration: Camilla Perkins

 Here is how the companies Bloomberg is following through the Brexit process describe the divorce: “omnishambles,” “farcical” and “a joke.”
-And that includes the company whose chief favors leaving the European Union.
+And that includes the company whose chief favours leaving the European Union.

 “There are no heroes here,” said Alasdair Pettigrew, the chief executive of Boxarr Ltd., a Bristol-based startup that designs software for complex engineering and manufacturing projects.
 He thinks Brexit is misguided.
 “Everyone involved seems to be out for their own power and their own self-aggrandisement.”

 Alasdair Pettigrew, chief executive officer of Boxarr Ltd.